Unit at a glance

 Before you run your class role-plays, see the ‘make it yourself’ box in the Law-making: House of Representatives and Law-making: Senate role-play lesson plan toolkits.
 You may wish to create your own Mace, Black Rod and gowns for the role-plays.

-Assessment and links to achievement standards
+Assessment and links to content descriptions

 Assessment task 1 – Individual research project